- Primary media

 Submerged Aerated Filter (SAF)

-The submerged aerated filter consists of a series of cells containing buoyant media retained by a screen with air distribution fed from a blower.
+Submerged Aerated Filters consists of a series of cells containing buoyant media retained by a screen with air distribution fed from a blower.
 Because there is no limitation on air flow through the media, it is possible to use media with higher surface area per unit volume than in trickling filters.

 Bioball and Biomarble media have proved highly efficient in SAFs.